adantop/gitps1/README.md

-# PS1 Git Status for BASH
+# Git status prompt for BASH

 This is a small script to show git status on the bash shell: